-A: If online, fill out your questionnaire with your new address and contact information, if it is out of state please select “Absent County”.
+A: If online, fill out your questionnaire with your new address and contact information, if it is out of state please select “OUT OF STATE”.
 If by paper, please indicate in the “Remarks” section that you have a new address and what it is.
 You still need to answer all the questions and submit the completed form back to the Court.

 - the addressee doesn’t live here anymore?

 A: You can return the mail as un-deliverable or forward the mail to the addressee if that is information that you have.

 - I am a convicted felon or have pending charges?

 A: You must answer all questions and submit your form.
 Questions 5-7 will specifically ask you about any current or prior criminal history.
 You may provide more information in the remarks section.

 - I wish to be excused, but my situation is not listed under Question #14?